 Glossary of Terms:

-Custody (of a child)- The legal authority to make decisions affecting a child’s interests (legal custody) and the responsibility of taking care of the child (physical custody).
+Custody (of a Child): The legal authority to make decisions affecting a child’s interests (legal custody) and the responsibility of taking care of the child (physical custody).
 When parents separate or divorce, one of the hardest decisions they have to make is which parent will have custody.
 The most common arrangement is for one parent to have custody (both physical and legal) while the other parent has a right of visitation.
 But it is not uncommon for the parents to share legal custody, even though one parent has physical custody.
 The most uncommon arrangement is for the parents to share both legal and physical custody.

-Divorce Agreement- An agreement made by a divorcing couple regarding the division of property, custody and visitation of the children, alimony or child support.
-The agreement must be put in writing, signed by the parties and accepted by the court.
+Divorce Agreement: An agreement made by a divorcing couple regarding the division of property, custody, and visitation of the children, alimony, or child support.
+The agreement must be put in writing, signed by the parties, and accepted by the court.
 It becomes part of the divorce decree and does away with the necessity of having a trial on the issues covered by the agreement.
-A divorce agreement may also be called a marital settlement agreement, marital termination agreement or settlement agreement.
+A divorce agreement may also be called a marital settlement agreement, marital termination agreement, or settlement agreement.

-Grounds for Divorce- Legal reasons for requesting a divorce.
-All states require a spouse who files for divorce to state the grounds, court and whether requesting a fault divorce or a no-fault divorce.
+Grounds for Divorce: Legal reasons for requesting a divorce.
+All states require a spouse who files for divorce to state the grounds, court, and whether requesting a fault divorce or a no-fault divorce.

-Property Settlement Divorce Agreement- An agreement made by a divorcing couple regarding the division of property, custody and visitation of the children, alimony or child support.
-The agreement must be put in writing, signed by the parties and accepted by the court.
+Property Settlement Divorce Agreement: An agreement made by a divorcing couple regarding the division of property, custody, and visitation of the children, alimony, or child support.
+The agreement must be put in writing, signed by the parties, and accepted by the court.
 It becomes part of the divorce decree and does away with the necessity of having a trial on the issues covered by the agreement.
-A divorce agreement may also be called a marital settlement agreement, marital termination agreement or settlement agreement.
+A divorce agreement may also be called a marital settlement agreement, marital termination agreement, or settlement agreement.

-Split Custody- A custody arrangement in the case of multiple children, awarding sole custody of one child to one parent and sole custody of another child to the other parent.
+Split Custody: A custody arrangement in the case of multiple children, awarding sole custody of one child to one parent and sole custody of another child to the other parent.
 This arrangement is generally disfavored by judges because they are reluctant to split up siblings.